bingkahu/build-a-city/README.md

 ---

 ## 🏗️ Installation & Local Setup
-To run this project locally or contribute to the engine:
+To run this project locally:

 1. **Clone the repository:**
    ```bash